 5. South Africa

-South Africa’s edge over the other countries is that besides wildlife safaris, its cities have even more to offer: cultural activities, ethnical history and cosmopolitan city life.
+South Africa has an edge over the other countries, and it’s that besides wildlife safaris, its cities have even more to offer: cultural activities, ethnical history and cosmopolitan city life.
 Kruger National Park, its largest and most diverse game reserve, is home to all of Africa’s Big Five.
-Several other game reserves are said to be malaria-free, namely KwaZulu Natal, Madikwe Game Reserve and the Waterberg.
+Several other national parks in South Africa are also said to be malaria-free, namely KwaZulu Natal, Madikwe Game Reserve and the Waterberg.

 - 7 of the Best Trekking Destinations